 - having a COVIDsafe plan which is regularly reviewed and updated

 - ensuring employees are up to date with their COVID-19 vaccinations, unless exceptions apply

 Face masks in workplaces

 Pandemic Orders made by the Victorian Minister for Health about face masks are in place across Victoria.
 For more information see the guidance Managing COVID-19 risks: Face masks in workplaces.

 COVID-19 vaccination is one control measure that can reduce the risk of COVID-19 in workplaces.
 This should be part of a suite of controls used to reduce the risk of COVID-19 in workplaces.

 Employers should implement an employee screening process to minimise the introduction of COVID-19 into the workplace.
 Employers should ask employees before they enter the workplace if they are currently subject to any Pandemic Order requirements (such as needing to isolate or quarantine), and instruct employees who have been in contact with confirmed or probable cases of COVID-19 to follow Department of Health (DH) procedures.

 Another measure to reduce the risk of a person introducing COVID-19 into a workplace is to take the temperature of any employee, customer or visitor before they enter a workplace.

-Note: Directions issued by the Victorian CHO may require employers in some industries to test the temperature of workers before entry into the workplace.
-These Directions must be complied with and may be updated at any time.
+Note: Pandemic Orders issued by the Victorian Minister for Health may require employers in some industries to test the temperature of workers before entry into the workplace.
+These Pandemic Orders must be complied with and may be updated at any time.
 You must stay up to date with any changes.